OceanDataStore CLI

 }

-In the example, a LocalCluster with 12 single threaded workers, each with 2 GB of available memory, is used to transfer a large collection of files to an object store.
+In the above example, a dask LocalCluster with 12 single threaded workers, each with 2 GB of available memory, is used to transfer a large collection of files to the object store.

 Note: the netCDF4 library does not support multi-threaded access to datasets, so users should ensure that threads_per_worker : 1 in their dask configuration JSON file to avoid raising CancelledError exceptions when using send_to_zarr or update_zarr.